jorandr/technical-test-onestic/README.md

 ## Connection Considerations

-The WordPress application can be accessed through the IP address 184.73.29.84 as specified in the requirements.
+The WordPress application can be accessed through the IP address 184.73.29.84.
 Users can interact with the WordPress site using this IP address.

 ## Assistance from ChatGPT